 What We Do

 The moniker “Legal Hackers” finds its origins in New York City.
-But ever since the New York Meetup’s founding in August of 2012, and even before then, the United States (and parts of Europe!) have exploded with groups seeking to innovate around law, legal services, and policy discussion.
+But ever since the New York Meetup’s founding in August of 2012, there has been an explosion of Legal Hackers groups around the U.S. and, increasingly, around the world.
 Take a look at our Chapters page to see if there’s a group near you.
 These groups meet to discuss important issues, hold hackathons, network, and collaborate.
 Our community is a thriving global support network with room to grow.
 Join us!